pmem/pmdk/doc/libpmemobj/pmemobj_first.3.md

 # DESCRIPTION #

-All the objects in the persistent memory pool are assigned a *type number* and are accessible by it.

-The **libpmemobj**(7) provides a mechanism allowing to iterate through the internal object collection, either looking for a specific object, or performing a specific operation on each object of given type.
+The **libpmemobj** container operations provide a mechanism that allows iteration through the internal object collection, either looking for a specific object, or performing a specific operation on each object of given type.
 Software should not make any assumptions about the order of the objects in the internal object containers.

 The **pmemobj_first**() function returns the first object from the pool.